Cotton production in Chad

 Cotton is an important crop to the economy of Chad.

-The production of cotton requires huge amounts of water in dry climates, drying the Lake Chad, in the same way as the Aral Sea cotton land.

 History

 Cotton is an indigenous crop to southern Chad.
-In 1910 the French colonial administration organized market production on a limited scale under the direction of the military governor.
-By 1920 the colonial administration was promoting the large-scale production of cotton for export.
+In 1910, the French colonial administration organized market production on a limited scale under the direction of the military governor.
+By 1920, the colonial administration was promoting the large-scale production of cotton for export.
 The French saw cotton as the only exploitable resource for the colony and as an effective means of introducing a cash economy into the area.
 Indeed, the elaboration of colonial administration went hand in hand with the extension of cotton production throughout the region.

 France's motives were clear: it sought to ensure a source of raw materials for its home industries and a protected market for its exports abroad.
 France also intended that taxes derived from commercial ventures within the colonies would offset the expenses of the colonial administration.
 Therefore, customs duties on cotton exports from Chad, then a part of French Equatorial Africa, were paid to the governor general at Brazzaville (in contemporary Congo), as were duties on exports from other colonies under regional administration.
 Revenues from a head tax were paid in cash locally and went directly to the lieutenant governor of the colony.
 Not surprisingly, virtually the only means of earning the money to pay the tax was by the sale of cotton to the French.